Robin Nash: 1970s and 1980s

-From 1973 to July 1980 Nash was producer (later executive producer) of Top of the Pops, the weekly chart-based popular music show created in 1964 by Johnnie Stewart, whom Nash succeeded.
+From 1973 to July 1980 Nash was producer (later executive producer) of Top of the Pops, the weekly chart-based popular music show created in 1964 by Johnnie Stewart, Stanley Dorfman and the Controller of BBC1 at the time Bill Cotton.
+Nash succeeded Mel Cornish as Dorfman's co-producer in 1973 after Cornish had replaced Stewart at the end of 1969.
 During this period TOTP regularly attracted audiences of 15 million.
 Nash briefly returned to the executive producer role in January 1981, whilst current executive producer Michael Hurll was on holiday leave.
 Concurrently, Nash produced for children's television The Basil Brush Show (featuring Derek Fowlds and a garrulous puppet fox, 1972–75) and the variety show Crackerjack (1975–77), and worked with Bruce Forsyth and then Larry Grayson on The Generation Game (from 1976).
 In 1978 he became Head of Variety at the BBC.

-In the 1980s Nash produced such comedy shows as Terry and June (with Terry Scott and June Whitfield, 1985) and Carla Lane's I Woke Up One Morning (1985–6) and Bread (1986–1991).
+In the 1980s Nash produced such comedy shows as Terry and June (with Terry Scott and June Whitfield, 1985), No Place Like Home (with William Gaunt, 1983–1987), and Carla Lane's I Woke Up One Morning (1985–86) and Bread (1986–1991).
 He was appointed Head of Television Comedy in 1989, moving three years later into work for production companies, including Alomo's sitcom Goodnight Sweetheart for the BBC (1993–99) and Harry Hill's series for Channel 4 (1998–2000).